Vivian Jarrett MAPS, MAICD, B Psych (hon), GCert (ResCom)

 In 2011 I completed the NHMRC project and was named on the next NHMRC grant into reducing fear of birth and cesarean section.
 At this stage my business had expanded rapidly and I redirected my efforts to developing my business model and let go of my PhD and research commitments.
 I opened a new clinic called M1 Psychology at Loganholme in 2014.
 The business now has approximately 20 staff, 60 psychologists, social workers and occasionally psychiatrists.
 The goal for the future will be to include many other allied health professionals and provide streamlined, effective and efficiently run services for the community.

-In 2014 I decided to consolidate my wealth of knowledge on business and I will soon complete my Postgraduate Certificate in Research Commercialisation at UQ.
+In 2014 I decided to consolidate my wealth of knowledge on business and I have now completed my Postgraduate Certificate in Research Commercialisation at UQ.
 With 80 staff at our premises providing services to thousands of families we are about to make changes to mental health, by changing how business can bring the best of psychology to the consumer.
 The business model works through supporting our brilliant team of psychologists with advice to commercialise and bring their intellectual property to the market.
 Most research takes 10-20 years of hard work before the public can take advantage of cutting edge advances in treatment.
 Our business model has a lot in common with Uber in that we aim to create a process of rapid dissemination of information that can help the community.
 Our clinicians with a wealth of knowledge can commence practice and the community can see when they are available through our innovative use of online booking and what is available through accessing our websites which are loaded with self-help information.

 We hope to provide you and your community with free knowledge gained through our 6-10 years of academic study.
 The wealth of knowledge gained by each psychologist has value to you, but only if you can access it.
 The Vision of our business is to provide that access by expanding our business model.